anderson-aristotle/unix-cli/README.md

 Tab complete can be used with both relative and absolute paths.
 If I have a file called `a-very-very-long-filename.txt` in my current working directory, I can type `a-v` (the first few letters of the filename) and hit tab, and it will complete the filename for me.

-Let's say I want to type the absolute path to that file, which is `/home/caleb/Documents/a-very-very-long-filename.txt`.
+Let's say I want to type the absolute path to that file, which is `/Users/GA/trainings/a-very-very-long-filename.txt`.
 I can do that very quickly with tab complete!
-I could type `/h`, then hit tab, then `c` or `ca` and tab again, then `D` and hit tab, then `a-v` or `a-`, just like above.
+I could type `/U`, then hit tab, then `G` and tab again, then `t` or `tr` and hit tab, then `a-v` or `a-`, just like above.

 Not only is this faster, but it will let you know if the file/directory you're looking for really exists, preventing lots of common mistakes.
 If you try to tab complete a file or directory that doesn't exist, nothing will happen.
 You should use tab complete whenever possible!